logic-and-learning-lab/Popper/README.md

  - `--eval-timeout` (default: 0.001 seconds) sets a maximum example testing time.
 This flag only applies when learning recursive programs.

 #### Performance tips
-- Transform your BK to Datalog rules and use the `--bkcons` and `--datalog` flags.
+- Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK.
+- If you have Datalog BK, try the `--bkcons` flag.
 - Try not to use more than 6 variables.
 - Avoid recursion and predicate invention if possible.